fingerprintjs/fingerprint-pro-server-api-dotnet-sdk/docs/FingerprintApi.md

             var configuration = new Configuration("YOUR_API_KEY");
             var apiInstance = new FingerprintApi(configuration);
             var limit = 56;  // int? | Limit the number of events returned.
-            var visitorId = visitorId_example;  // string | Unique [visitor identifier](https://dev.fingerprint.com/reference/get-function#visitorid) issued by Fingerprint Pro.
+            var paginationKey = paginationKey_example;  // string | Use `pagination_key` to get the next page of results.
+When more results are available (e.g., you requested up to 200 results for your search using `limit`, but there are more than 200 events total matching your request), the `paginationKey` top-level attribute is added to the response.
+The key corresponds to the `timestamp` of the last returned event.
+In the following request, use that value in the `pagination_key` parameter to get the next page of results:  1.
+First request, returning most recent 200 events: `GET api-base-url/events/search?limit=200` 2.
+Use `response.paginationKey` to get the next page of results: `GET api-base-url/events/search?limit=200&pagination_key=1740815825085`  (optional) var visitorId = visitorId_example;  // string | Unique [visitor identifier](https://dev.fingerprint.com/reference/get-function#visitorid) issued by Fingerprint Pro.
 Filter for events matching this `visitor_id`.  (optional) var bot = bot_example;  // string | Filter events by the bot detection result, specifically:    `all` - events where any kind of bot was detected.   `good` - events where a good bot was detected.   `bad` - events where a bad bot was detected.   `none` - events where no bot was detected.  (optional) var ipAddress = ipAddress_example;  // string | Filter events by IP address range.
 The range can be as specific as a single IP (/32 for IPv4 or /128 for IPv6)  All ip_address filters must use CIDR notation, for example, 10.0.0.0/24, 192.168.0.1/32  (optional)